u3559867/Text-based-game-year-2-assignment-/README.md

 The player (labeled X) is spawned at the bottom-left corner of the floor.

 The chests (labelled C) contain some 'Dark matter' (random number in a certain range).
+Also recovers HP to Max HP when touched.

 Aliens (labelled A) drop a lot more 'Dark matter' when they are killed and some 'Dark matter' when the player successfully negotiated with them.
 They are neutral and friendly to the player, but if the player had killed some of them previously then they become less friendly and the player cannot negotiate with them at a certain point.